French Income Tax

 Unfortunately you're unlikely to see your name in the credits!

 French property - many types of property investment schemes have provided substantial tax reductions - often to the surprise of newcomers to France.
 If you are interested in rental property - it is worth taking a further look.
 “Malraux” and “Monument Historique” continue and remain the best methods for reducing tax on high incomes.
+Standard income-earners may wish to consider investing in new or renovated properties in “difficult” areas under the “Pinel” scheme - especially if you consider the area is undergoing significant improvement - although bear in mind the restrictions on rents and tenant incomes.
 For further information on reducing taxes via French property investments, and our currently preferred schemes, please contact us.

 If you decide to go ahead with a tax-reducing property investment, it's wise to consider a bank loan since the interest is tax deductible and rates are currently low.
 Please contact us for full details of the different types of loan available in France.